 Stable Network Signal

 Since the wired security cameras are directly linked to the network router, then there is less concern about the effects of interference, connection loss, or internet loss.
 The wireless security cameras rely on the WiFi signals to transmit the videos.
-It is inevitable that in some instances, the WiFi signals may be weak, or sometime they may be affected by environmental conditions and interference.
+It is inevitable that in some instances, the WiFi signals may be weak, or sometimes they may be affected by environmental conditions and interference.
 The WiFi signals may also be affected by walls and other obstacles.
 If you really need a stable data transmission, then the PoE IP home security cameras would be ideal.
 The cameras use the Cat 5/6 cables to ensure both data transmission and power, and they are easy to install.

 Another major difference between digital wired and wireless surveillance and home security cameras is decoration-friendliness and aesthetics.
 The majority of the wired surveillance systems require that you drill holes to run the security camera cables either outdoor and indoors.
 The holes and cables are not visually appealing.